elixir-tesla/tesla/guides/howtos/openapi-parameters.md

 ## Build the operation module

 Now assemble the nested modules into the generated operation.
-Static path metadata and `t:Tesla.Env.private/0` data stay on the operation module with `Tesla.OpenAPI.PathTemplate`, `Tesla.OpenAPI.PathParam`, and `Tesla.OpenAPI.PathParams`:
+The nested modules expose each parameter collection, and the operation module uses those results when it builds static request metadata:

 ```elixir
 defmodule MyApi.Operation.GetItem do